maglietti/explore-ai3/tutorials/first-java-app/02-project-setup.md

 ## Starting your Ignite cluster

-Let's create a Docker Compose file inside our project to set up a local three-node Ignite 3 cluster:
+Create a Docker Compose file inside our project to set up a local three-node Ignite 3 cluster:

 * Create a file named `docker-compose.yml` in the root directory of your project
 * Add the following content: